nathankeyt/RealtimeTurnbasedProject/README.md

 - Proximity dialogue detection

-- (In progress) Dyanmic ability system using decorator design pattern for attribute and modifier stacking
+- (In progress) Dynamic ability system using decorator design pattern for attribute and modifier stacking